 Whether you want to find animated Christmas movies or are seeking the best Christmas movie for toddlers to watch without moving around too much, this guide takes you through all the old and more recent Christmas movies.

-Set up your streaming service, or look at a list of DVDs, and you’ll be overwhelmed by the amount of kids’ Christmas movies that are available to watch.
-However, as any parent will gladly tell you, quantity is not necessarily an indicator of quality.
+Set up your streaming service, (we love the G rated Christmas movies on Disney plus) or look at a list of DVDs, and you’ll be overwhelmed by the amount of kids’ Christmas movies that are available to watch.
+However, as any parent will gladly tell you, quantity is not necessarily an indicator of quality when choosing G and PG Christmas movies .

 So grab a cup of cocoa or a glass of Shiraz or Sauvignon to sip while you check out this list of the finest festive family movies ever made.
-Perhaps some popcorn to nibble on, too.
+Perhaps some popcorn to nibble on, too for our favourite G rated holiday movies.

-Note: some of these movies may actually be PG in your country as it does depend on which country you are in as to their rating… all are family friendly!
+Note: some of these movies may have a Christmas movies PG rating in your country as it does depend on which country you are in as to their rating… all are family friendly!

 - Our top 40 PG & G rated Christmas movies